RealssT7/Custom-Utility/README.md

 ## Overview

-Custom-Utility is a Unity editor extension that provides various utility tools to enhance the workflow of game developers.
-This toolset includes selection utilities and a "Play from Here" utility.
+Custom-Utility is a Unity editor extension that provides various utility tools to enhance game developers' workflows.
+This toolset includes a "Selection Utility" and a "Play from Here Utility".

 ## Features